 Quite frankly, I wonder if any of the treatments ever did work anyway.
 Or if each scare is just a new reason for a ‘new and improved’ $25 bottle of pumped up conditioner promising to quickly and easily suffocate the dirty little buggers.

 Our family has certainly had its share of nit infestations over the years (scratching yet?)
 The first to bring them into the house was the youngest.
 Not having seen them in my adult life I was totally grossed out.
 It was as if she’d passed through an ageing milestone that I just wasn’t ready for.

 Some kids are just like that, so I’m told.
 Still, I was mortified, like she’d become a walking testament to neglectful parenting, my neglectful parenting.
 Of course she had nits because I’m a working mum and I didn’t notice the early signs.

-After the initial grossness it didn’t take long for me to feel comfortable in the company of nits.
-What was initially a gloved up nose screwed dousing with treatment and comb through, graduated to a swift pinch, pick and squash.
+After the initial grossness it didn’t take long for me to feel comfortable in the company of nits (yeah, weird… I know but any parent who has been exposed to an infestation will tell you about the slow but gradual giving in to the presence of the gross creepy crawlies).
+In fact, what was initially a gloved up nose screwed dousing with treatment and comb through, graduated to a swift pinch, pick and squash.
 I even came to love that noise of the eggs popping between my nails.